 If you feel this program can help your child, you must follow the following steps below:

-Fill out in entirety the online Operation R.I.S.K. application (click here) and information form.
+Fill out in its entirety the online Operation R.I.S.K. application, (Adobe Reader required), (click here) and information form.
 Please be thorough in answering all the questions so we can better help your child.

 Candidates for the Operation R.I.S.K.
 Program will be chosen on a first come and as needed basis.
 Participants will be selected based on the totality of circumstances and issues that is surrounding a potential candidate.
 A maximum number of fifteen participants will be allowed during one session.